SirPlease/Server4Dead-Project/README.md

   * Perfect for both "Vanilla" and Competitive Servers.
   * Easy to understand, as everything is explained within the Server.cfg.
   * Easy to modify to work with **30**, **60**, **100**, **128** or any other Tickrate.
+  * Addons are disabled by default (registered Casters can use addons) - Check the Server.cfg for details.
 * **Competitive Configs:**
   * **ZoneMod** [1.6](https://github.com/SirPlease/ZoneMod) (1v1, 2v2, 3v3, 4v4)
   * **Apex** [1.1.2](https://github.com/SirPlease/Apex) (4v4)